 But the really dramatic change came with OTT TV and a complete liberalization of video distribution.
 No longer reserved for a handful of broadcast channels or rapidly converging Telcos, but literally anyone on the planet who had a digital camera and an internet connection.

 While technically there are still some issues because there is no control of distribution networks, OTT TV works on the basic premise that consumers want content on-demand, period.
 Netflix’s $6.7 Billion in revenue in 2015 would suggest that the idea has legs.
-In the near future we should expect to see equivalent of Spotify for video; a place where you can find everything ever produced with or without advertising.
+In the near future we should expect to see an equivalent of Spotify for video; a place where you can find everything ever produced with or without advertising.

 Despite the sequential sea-changes in content production and distribution to the digital home, the big opportunity lies with mobile.
 Already video represents the primary use of handheld devices.
 And while it’s possible to use Periscope or YouTube live to make live broadcasts, it’s not yet in the mainstream.

-In Finland we’ve recently been introduced to the inclusion of helmet camera-sporting referees for inclusion in feeds to air during live broadcasts.
-It’s an interesting new element, but needs improvement.
-For example the lack of zoom makes it a bit limiting.
+In Finland, we’ve recently been introduced to the inclusion of helmet camera-sporting referees for inclusion in feeds to air during live broadcasts.
+It’s an interesting new element but needs improvement.
+For example, the lack of zoom makes it a bit limiting.
 But perhaps most interesting are the developments in Virtual Reality, and here, we’re already seeing some shows filmed in 360° allowing viewers to place themselves within the video space and select the angle they prefer.